 Though it is a Kannada spoken region, people here speak Hindi too well.
 In fact, it is a relief to tourists from other states.
 Also, since most of the visitors are from Kerala, Malayalam too widely used and as such communication is not a big issue here.

 Sandeep was quick to find a lodge opposite to the temple with a reasonable rent too.
 After refreshing, we moved to the temple and had a good 'Darshan'.
 Again the next morning we 'met' our beloved Goddess and prayed well.
-It was a wonderful experience to spend a few hours here.
+It was a wonderful experience to spend a few hours there.
 It is even more wonderful if you take a bath in the crystal clear waters of "Souparnika River ", near the temple.
 It rejuvenates your whole body and mind.
 So don't forget to take a dip in the water.

 At 12.58's Okha -Ernakulam Weekly train we returned to Calicut.
-(Almost every day there is at least one Special train going to Kerala.
+(Almost every day there is at least one Special train to Kerala.
 Most of them depart Byndhoor at 12.58 noon.
 For exact railway time table, you may check the Railway website at http://indiarailinfo.com/arrivals/1780 Phone No. of the station is 099864 33740) since Konkan Railway follows two-time schedules for summer and rain season..

 To make our journey more comfortable, we changed our earlier plan of catching a train from Mangalore and instead boarded it from Byndhoor itself.
 Three to four hours of bus journey especially through such Ghat area (Kollur-Mangalore) is tiring and troublesome.
 When the railways provide comfort, safety, and fascinating scenery, we had no choice either!
-And of course, it is economy too!!

 Some Useful Information